 Phelim is a Chartered Banker and holds a Master’s degree in European Regional Development, Economics & Business Management.
 He joined Community Finance Ireland (formerly UCIT) in 2002, bringing with him nearly 20 years’ experience in the Social Finance sector and Portfolio Management.
 He has helped develop tailored loan products and bespoke loan funds in the local Sports, Childcare, Green Energy and Start-Up Social Enterprise sectors.
 Outside of work: Phelim is keen on most sport and loves to catch a live gig when he can.

 Barry is a Chartered Accountant and previously worked with PWC and KPMG, and has spent over 15 years working in the private, public and third sectors.
 He is on the board of both Victim Support Northern Ireland and the Halifax Foundation for Northern Ireland.
 Outside of work: Barry loves to travel, read, work out and sing along at gigs, where no one can hear him.

 Client Relationship Executive

 With over 20 years in senior management positions in the financial services sector, Rose brings real added value to every project, and is rightly known for her outstanding level of personal commitment to her clients.
-Rose is a member of the Institute of Bankers and a Qualified Financial Advisor.
+Rose is QFA accredited from the Institute of Banking.
 Outside of work: Rose loves the outdoors, especially beach walks and camping trips with friends and family.